markus1189/lambda-feed/README.md

 This is a WIP and therefore a little rough around the edges.
 In addition to this note that it was primarily written for my personal needs so it might not be everyone's case.
+Having said that I currently use it daily without major problems.

 The intended (/my) workflow is to use it to quickly sort through your favourite feeds and **bookmark** the items that interest you, where